Power Comics: Distribution of Marvel Comics in the UK

 Another factor Odhams had not anticipated was the distribution of American comic books within the UK.
 Although this had always been a consideration, the volume of such comics arriving in Britain had traditionally been small, and their distribution haphazard.
 In 1968, distribution and quantity suddenly underwent a marked improvement: in America, Marvel Comics' owner, Martin Goodman, pulled off a business coup that overnight freed Marvel from a restrictive distribution agreement, which for a decade had limited it to publishing only 8 titles a month: Marvel was suddenly quadrupling its monthly output, and dozens of new titles were flooding into Britain.
 Odhams' black-and-white Marvel reprints in their Power Comics range suddenly faced much more extensive competition from four-colour Marvel originals, and this began to harm sales.

 In the turbulent economic conditions, any part of IPC's business that was loss-making had no future.
 Standard industry practice was to close a comic or magazine if its revenues dipped towards the break-even point; publishers did not wait for a title to actually incur losses.
 Hence, merely to anticipate losses on the other four titles (Pow!, Wham!, Fantastic and Terrific) was enough to doom them.
 The closures represented a major cost-cutting exercise, reducing the ongoing production costs on the Power Comics line by four-fifths.

-As for actual losses incurred due to the sudden and unexpected nature of the problem, and the inability to quickly terminate the long-term licensing contracts with the Americans, Smash! as sole survivor couldn't hope to generate enough income on its own to meet these.
-In fact, it didn't need to.
+As for actual losses incurred due to the sudden and unexpected nature of the problem, and the inability to quickly terminate the long-term licensing contracts with the Americans, Smash! as sole survivor could not hope to generate enough income on its own to meet these.
+In fact, it did not need to.
 The fortunate circumstance that the Power Comics were all published by Odhams Press Ltd, a subsidiary company with limited liability, meant that it was possible to ring-fence all debts on the Odhams publications within that one company, thus preventing any losses affecting the rest of the IPC Group (since IPC's other titles were all published by other IPC subsidiaries).
 Accordingly, with effect from 1 January 1969 Smash! was transferred to IPC Magazines Ltd, a new IPC subsidiary formed during 1968, leaving Odhams with no continuing titles, and Smash! started again from scratch.